skylarweaver/front-end-afa/src/pages/index.md

 section2:
   reason1:
     belief: Emotional pain is real
-    description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being — especially for children and young adults.
+    description1: "Alopecia isn’t deadly, but it does kill confidence, perceived identity, and emotional well-being — especially for children, women, and young adults.
 It can appear at any age and affects all races and sexes."
     description2: >-
       Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome the emotional pain caused by this autoimmune disease.
   reason2:
     belief: No safe treatment exists
     description1: "The best treatments are far from good.
-From acidic ointments to powerful pills that affect the immune system to steroidal injections, current treatment options often bring serious side effects and are rarely effective."
+From acidic ointments to powerful pills to steroidal injections, current treatment options often bring serious side effects and are rarely effective."
     description2: >-
       With more funding for research, we hope that our treatments options become more effective and less detrimental.